 Correct monitor flicker (refresh rate)

-Click the Monitor tab, and then select a new refresh rate.
+Click the Monitor tab, and then, under Screen refresh rate, click the screen refresh rate you want.
 The monitor will take a moment to adjust.
 If you want to keep the changes, click Apply.
-If you don't apply the changes within fifteen seconds, the refresh rate will revert back to your original setting.
+If you don't apply the changes within 15 seconds, the refresh rate will revert back to your original setting.

 If you notice flicker on a CRT monitor, you might need to change your screen resolution before changing the refresh rate.
 The higher the resolution, the higher your refresh rate should be—but not every screen resolution is compatible with every refresh rate.
 For more information, see Change your screen resolution.

 Changes to the refresh rate affect all users who log on to the computer.